 We are more than willing to support families to organise a memorial service or celebration of life service at a later date, perhaps on a special date such as a birthday or anniversary.
 This may well be an ideal opportunity to carry out any wishes that the deceased may have left for their funeral arrangements and to unite family and friends.
 Please talk to a member of our team about this and they can offer advice and any information.

-Although you cannot organise the kind of send off that you might have imagined, please be assured that we remain committed to the highest possible standards of care and professionalism.
+Please be assured that we remain committed to the highest possible standards of care and professionalism as we ease out of restrictions.
 The pledge on our mortuary doors says,

 “Behind these doors is the most sacred room in the building.
 It is where loved ones come to be prepared for the most difficult event in a family’s life.
 Those that work behind these doors pledge to each family a never-ending commitment of respect and service to those that place their trust in us.”